anujs2099/rhce-sample-exams_2nd-edition/lab2.md

 -  Project directory name is task7
 -  Use the inventory file & configuration file from task1
 -  Create a playbook as follows:
-   - create a new host group by the name "all" within the inventory including both ansible1.example.com & ansible2.example.com
+   - create a new host group by the name "thorn" within the inventory including both ansible1.example.com & ansible2.example.com
-   - using the group vars directory, define the user "teddy" for the group "all"
+   - using the group vars directory, define the user "teddy" for the group "thorn"
    - make sure the user uses the shell /bin/bash
    - make sure the user is not defined within the playbook or within the inventory